 I don’t have time to get a résumé together

-If you have never had a résumé, or not updated your old one for a long time, it can be a daunting process but this is a pretty poor excuse.
-If you are really unhappy, simply starting to update your résumé can start you on a path to making a positive change.
+If you have never had a résumé, or not updated your old one for a long time, it can be a daunting process, but this is a pretty weak excuse.
+If you are miserable, merely starting to update your résumé can start you on a path to making a positive change.